MichaelEder1/cHoliday/README.md

-# cHoliday
+# Welcome to cHoliday!

-A single page application (SPA) from webdevelopment class
+## cHoliday is a Single-Page-Application which was created during webdevelopement class at university